 The Postman CLI is a secure command-line companion for Postman.
-It's secured and supported by Postman.
-The Postman CLI enables you to:
+It's signed and supported by Postman, like the Postman app.
+The Postman CLI supports the following features:

 The Postman CLI requires a valid Postman API key.
 For more information, see Generate and use Postman API keys.

-The table below shows some high-level differences between the Postman CLI and Newman.
+The table below shows a high-level comparison of the Postman CLI and Newman.

 Postman CLI | Newman |